 5. Stringer’s Ridge

 A short 0.1 mile hike on Lookout Mountain will take you to one of the best photo spots in the Chattanooga area: Lula Lake Falls.
 Located inside the Lula Lake Land Trust’s nearly 8,000 acre property, the falls are a must-see for photographers.
-The park is only open every first and last weekend of the month, so make plans now to see it for yourself this fall.
+The park is only open every first and last weekend of the month and requires advanced reservations, so make plans now to see it for yourself this fall.

 7. Bluff View Art District and 8.
 Hunter Museum of American Art

-You may not know it, but the Bluff View Art District is Chattanooga’s best kept secret for scenic views.
-From the Walnut Street Bridge to the Bluff View Inn, there are plenty of places to snap the perfect fall photo of the Tennessee River and the surrounding mountains.
+You may not know it, but the Bluff View Art District is Chattanooga’s best-kept secret for scenic views.
+From the Walnut Street Bridge to the Hunter Museum of American Art to the Bluff View Inn, there are plenty of places to snap the perfect fall photo of the Tennessee River and the surrounding mountains.
 Grab a cup of coffee from Rembrandt’s and stroll down to the River Gallery Sculpture Garden to capture the moment this fall.

 Where can you go to see the Tennessee River, Lookout Mountain, and all four of the bridges from one spot?
 Coolidge Park, of course!
 The North Shore park is one of the best places to enjoy a unique view of the iconic bridges from below and the nearby Lookout and Signal Mountains.
 Snap a photo from the riverbanks or walk across the Walnut Street Bridge for a classic Chattanooga photo op.